I went in search of diamonds, seeking freedom from this dull, regimented world.

-The Chief was friendly, confident/arrogant, red-casual suit – and once a small payment ($7) had been made he escorted me around his mud and turquoise mining ponds, ordering laborers to pose, smile for my camera.
+The Chief was friendly, confident/arrogant, red-casual suit – and once a small payment ($7) had been made he escorted me around his mud and turquoise mining ponds, ordering laborers to pose and smile for my camera.

 He shouted this and that, thinking I was a journalist – although I told him I was not – and saying “We need this man, these people”; meaning publicity/foreign investment into his mining.

 Afterwards he asked my nationality and was surprised that I was not American or British.

 I was told that to find diamonds, searching in certain soils, is the key.

 And that even after exhaustive mining during the war, today secondary digging of the same area is still revealing more diamonds.

-And if you were lucky, you could just scrape the ground and find one (no rock breaking or deep mining was necessary here but mostly it is long hours of digging craters and searching laboriously by hand).
+And if you were lucky, you could just scrape the ground and find one – no rock breaking or deep mining was necessary here.

 He also informed me that diamonds came in many colors like coffee, green, orange and “double-decker” or double–colored, but that the typical white or clear diamonds are the most expensive.

 During the war, he pointed out, across there stood the RUF—Revolutionary United Front—headquarters, destroyed now; where they controlled the diamonds fields, forcing 1000s to mine or die.

 The RUF was a movement that had originated from real historical grievances but that had no “real” political agenda beyond greed, beyond diamond wealth control and this was fueled by the trade in diamonds for weapons by neighboring warlord, Charles Taylor in Liberia.